ethanpomeroy/ethanpomeroy.github.io/README.md

 Hi!
 My name is Ethan Pomeroy and I am currently a third-year undergraduate MSci student at the University of Birmingham.

-The area of mathematics I speacialise in the most is Analysis.
+The area of mathematics I speacialise in is Analysis.